Updated and improved, Tasmania, Furneaux Group and King Island, all in one file

-Anchorages, facilities, attractions, what to do, fishing spots & 2012 marina fees.
+Anchorages, facilities, attractions, fishing spots & marina info.

 Full colour maps with GPS positions and safe tracks, aerial views, chart snippets